FusionAuth/fusionauth-site/site/_posts/2021-03-16-securely-implement-oauth-vuejs.md

 </script>
 ```

-With this code (and a small amount of styling code for a logo) our application should look like:
+With this code (and a small amount of styling code for a logo) our application should look as follows:

 #### Authorized
 {% include _image.liquid src="/assets/img/blogs/oauth-vuejs/user-authorized.png" alt="User authorized and authenticated." class="img-fluid" figure=false %}